6r17/exorde-swarm-client/blades/monitor/README.md

 ## Benchmark goals

 - What is the current's client's perf status ?
-    - How can we count ?
+    - Count the number of items collected by
+        - scraper
+        - spoter
-        - Counter CRDT
+    - Counter number of items sent trough

 ### Unit Live Testing